 What Is a Cosigner on a Loan?

-A cosigner is someone who legally agrees to pay your debt, such as your student loan debt, in the event that you can’t make payments yourself.
-The exact terms will vary based on the loan type and lender, but in general, this person signs your loan with you and accepts responsibility for your loan if you don’t make payments.
+A student loan cosigner is someone who legally agrees to pay your debt, such as your student loan debt, in the event that you can’t make the payments yourself.
+The exact terms will vary based on the loan type and lender, but in general, this person signs your loan with you and accepts responsibility for your loan if you are unable to pay your debt.

 Creditors review a variety of factors to determine whether or not they will give someone a loan.
-Things like a lot of existing debt or a low credit score can sometimes serve as an indicator to lenders that an individual could be a credit risk.
-Adding a cosigner could make a potential borrower appear less risky, since there’s another person (ideally one with a strong financial background) to help guarantee repayment of the loan.
+Things like a low credit score or a credit history that’s not robust enough can serve as an indicator to lenders that an individual could be a credit risk.
+Adding a creditworthy cosigner could make a potential borrower appear less risky, since there’s another person — one with a strong financial and credit background — to help guarantee repayment of the loan.

 Recommended: Applying for a Student Loan Without a Cosigner